PoLi-RL: A Point-to-List Reinforcement Learning Framework for Conditional Semantic Textual Similarity: Methodology

 \subsection{Reinforcement Learning for C-STS}

 We formulate the C-STS task as a Markov Decision Process (MDP), defined by a tuple $\mathcal{M} = (\mathcal{S}, \mathcal{A}, \mathcal{T}, \mathcal{R}, \gamma)$, where the agent is the LLM policy $\pi_{\theta}$.
-The generation process is modeled as a sequence of decisions, where each step involves generating a single token.
+The generation process is formulated as a sequential decision-making process, where each step involves generating a single token.
 A state $s_t \in \mathcal{S}$ at timestep $t$ is the sequence of tokens generated so far, conditioned on the initial prompt, i.e., $s_t=(p,o_{<t})$.
 An action $a_t \in \mathcal{A}$ is the selection of the next token $o_t$ from the model's vocabulary, governed by the policy $\pi_{\theta}(a_t|s_t)$, which provides a probability distribution over all possible tokens.
-The transition function $\mathcal{T}$ is deterministic given a selected action: the next state $s_{t+1}$ is formed by appending the chosen token $a_t$ to the current state $s_t$.
-The stochasticity in the generation process arises from the sampling procedure, where actions are drawn from the policy distribution $\pi_{\theta}(a_t|s_t)$ with configurable parameters such as temperature and top-p.
-We employ a terminal reward setting, where a reward $\mathcal{R}_T=\mathcal{R}(x,o)$ is given only after the entire sequence $o$ has been generated.
+The transition function $\mathcal{T}$ is deterministic, where the next state $s_{t+1}$ is formed by appending the selected token $a_t$ to $s_t$.
+We employ a terminal reward setting, where a reward $\mathcal{R}_T=\mathcal{R}(x,y,o)$ is given only after the entire sequence $o$ has been generated.
 Finally, the discount factor $\gamma$ is set to 1 to ensure that the terminal reward is backpropagated without decay to all actions that contributed to the final output.
 Based on this framework, the objective is to find the optimal parameters $\theta^*$ that maximize the expected reward over the data distribution $\mathcal{D}$:

 To optimize this objective, we employ Decoupled Clip and Dynamic Sampling Policy Optimization (DAPO) \citep{DAPO-2025}, an extension of GRPO \citep{DeepseekMath-2024} that introduces several key techniques for effective RL.
-For each sample $x$, the policy generates a set of $G$ completions $\{o_i\}_{i=1}^G$.
-A scalar reward $r_i = R(x, o_i)$ is computed for each completion.
-The advantage $\hat{A}_i$ for each completion is then calculated by normalizing its reward against the statistics of the entire group's rewards via Z-score normalization:
+For each sample $x$, the policy model generates a set of $G$ completions $\{o_i\}_{i=1}^G$.
+A scalar reward $r_i = R(x,y, o_i)$ is computed for each completion.
+The advantage $\hat{A}_i$ for each completion is then calculated by normalizing its reward against the statistics of the group rewards via Z-score normalization:

 Since we adopt an on-policy training approach, completions are sampled directly from the current policy $\pi_{\theta}$ being optimized.
 The objective function for updating the model parameters $\theta$ is: